 Cuellar’s own experience with immigration shapes his views on the subject now.
 He told The Stanford Daily last year that “when you grow up on the border, you realize that a legal demarcation has such a huge effect in distinguishing one country from another, for example, and the whole structure of law shapes who’s a citizen and therefore who counts in one society for another.”
 He recounted to Stanford Magazine being stopped by a law enforcement agent while jogging along the border in Calexico when he was 16, and being asked to provide his papers.
 He described the encounter as reflecting the “duality” of law enforcement, whose role is to protect, yet who can also spark fear in the community it polices.
 He acknowledges, though, that moving to the U.S. with a green card gave him “a clear sense that even the very imperfect country I was joining was an extraordinary place.”

-Cuellar has also spoken out about “the problem of staggering education equality.”
+Cuellar has also spoken out about “the problem of staggering education inequity.”
 “Our nation’s stated commitments to academic excellence,” he has written, “are often eloquent but, without more, an insufficient response to challenges at home and globally.”
 He has also criticized leaders who “decry but tolerate disparities in student outcomes that are not only unfair, but socially and economically dangerous.”

 Pervading his opinions on these and other topics, however, is a fundamental realism.
 He describes the core of all his research efforts as “trying to look at how societies and legal systems and organizations take on problems that are so difficult to solve that nobody can really expect that they’re likely to be completely solved – ever.”
 His conclusion: “The world is as messy and complicated as it is beautiful and full of possibility.”
 As a result, says Hoover Institution Senior Fellow Abraham Sofaer, Cuellar is “not an ideologue,” but is “interested in … practical solutions.”
 According to Sofaer, a legal adviser to the U.S. Department of State during Ronald Reagan’s and George H.W.
 Bush’s presidencies, he and Cuellar “could serve in the same administration.”